keikai/dev-ref-vendor/readme.md

 # [Keikai Developer Reference](https://doc.keikai.io/dev-ref)
 The document introduces you how to develop a web application with Keikai through examples.
 This project contains the source code for the vendor form data collection.
+Please note that this is a simplified project for demonstration purposes.
+A production implementation should consider security and authentication aspects that are not included in this presentation.

 # For New Comers
 If you are new to Keikai, we recommend you to read [Tutorial](https://doc.keikai.io/tutorial) first to know some basic ideas.